Yikai-Liao/symusic/README.md

 * Writing back to midi files is currently not supported
 * Not all features in midi are suppored, like lyrics and pitchbend
-* There is no pre-built wheel yet
-* We haven't uploaded it to pypi
-* The pyi file haven't been generated

 ## Installation